terafuze/gohomenotes/README.md

 Execute the following commnand in a separate terminal command line window to start the Angular web application, which provides the user interface.

-    yarn start
+    npm start

 A browser window will automatically be opened in your browser and the main web page for the user interface will be displayed in the browser window.
 Notice that the web address in the browser window is `localhost:9000`.
 This will mean more to you later as you work with the code more.

-[Yarn][] is also used to manage CSS and JavaScript dependencies used in this application.
-You can upgrade dependencies by specifying a newer version in [package.json](package.json).
-You can also run `yarn update` and `yarn install` to manage dependencies.
-Add the `help` flag on any command to see how you can use it.
-For example, `yarn help update`.

-The `yarn run` command will list all of the scripts available to run for this project.
+The `npm run` command will list all of the scripts available to run for this project.

 ### Technologies and Frameworks